NAB Foreign Currency Account - Onshore

 1.14 NAB may:

-1.15 Where NAB is liable to pay Goods and Services Tax (GST) or any similar tax on a supply made in connection with this product/service, then you agree to pay an aliitional amount equal to the consideration payable for the supply multiplied by the prevailing GST rate.
+1.15 Where NAB is liable to pay Goods and Services Tax (GST) or any similar tax on a supply made in connection with this product/service, then you agree to pay an additional amount equal to the consideration payable for the supply multiplied by the prevailing GST rate.
+Government charges and taxes

-1.18 You agree that in connection with NAB's provision of services to you (including, without limitation, the making or receiving of a payment on your behalf) (Services), one or more of NAB's branches and other financial services providers (Other Banks) may be involved.
+1.18 You agree that in connection with NAB’s provision of services to you (including, without limitation, the making or receiving of a payment on your behalf) (Services), one or more of NAB’s branches and other financial services providers (Other Banks) may be involved.
 Those branches and Other Banks may in each case be local or overseas and the Other Banks may or may not be appointed by NAB.
-In the absence of a breach of obligation owed to you by NAB, its employees or agents, NAB is not liable for loss of any kind arising in connection with the involvement of any branch or Other Bank or their acts or omissions.
+NAB is not liable for loss of any kind arising in connection with the involvement of Other Banks not appointed by NAB, or their act or omissions.
 NAB will not be liable for any loss which is not a foreseeable result of a claimed breach, nor for any loss caused by your own action or inaction.

 1.19 Any Service NAB provides to you may be affected directly or indirectly by:

 1.20 Regulations may be those of any place where NAB or any Other Bank operates, or with which the Services have some direct or indirect connection, or to which or from which a payment or instruction is made or received or in which some other thing is done, or may be the Regulations of or applicable to the currency of any payment.
 Regulations include, but are not limited to, those which affect, restrict, prohibit or otherwise render unlawful transactions, payments or dealings with assets, any person, group or entity which may or may not include those having a connection with certain countries, areas, individuals, groups, bodies, entities, materials, items, substances, political or religious systems, beliefs or convictions.
-The Services may be interrupted, prevented, delayed or otherwise adversely affected, either in whole or in part, by reason of a Regulation including, but not limited to, where NAB considers in good faith, or any Other Bank considers, or a Regulatory Authority asserts, that a Regulation does apply (each an Adverse Effect).
-NAB will do our best to maintain the operation of the Services in accordance with the information that you have received about it.
-NAB must rectify any disruption to its services within a reasonable time.
-Where NAB otherwise complies with these terms and conditions and there is no breach of a legal duty of care owed to you by NAB or by any of NAB’s employees or agents, NAB is not liable to you for any loss caused by an Adverse Effect.
+The Services may be interrupted, prevented, delayed or otherwise adversely affected, either in whole or in part, by reason of a Regulation including, but not limited to, where NAB reasonably considers in good faith, or any Other Bank considers, or a Regulatory Authority asserts, that a Regulation does apply (each an Adverse Effect).

 1.22 You agree that NAB may use or disclose any information about you or the Services or any person connected in any way with the Services to any person connected in any way with the Services, any Other Bank or Regulatory Authority for any purpose which NAB, or any Other Bank, considers reasonably necessary in connection with any Regulation or the Services.
 You agree to provide any such information to NAB if NAB asks you to, and promptly to procure the consent of any such person to the disclosure of that information if NAB so requires.